- IMPORTANT NOTE: The class that starts on 10/3/18 is FULL.

 - This is your chance to make a dream come true and get a head start if you choose to pursue comedy further.

-- There are three classes in a classroom and then a performance at the Comedy Underground in downtown Seattle.
+- There are three classes in a classroom and then a performance in a real comedy venue here in Seattle!

 You hear your name called and you know that it’s your time to shine.